cksxoo/tapi/README.md

 We welcome contributions!
 Please feel free to submit issues and pull requests to make TAPI even cuter and more functional! ♡(˃͈ દ ˂͈ ༶ )

 ## 📝 License
-This project is open source.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 Feel free to use and modify while keeping the cute spirit alive! ✧(≧◡≦)

 ---